 Jo Harman doesn’t just take to the stage – she takes the stage.
-Not having seen her live before, I was well prepared for a great singer, but the overall performance comes as a pleasant surprise.
-Right from the start she is a commanding, full on presence – aided and abetted, perhaps, by the fact that most of her band are short arses!
+Not having seen her live before, I was well prepared for a great singer, but her overall performance comes as a pleasant surprise.
+Right from the start she is a commanding, full on presence – aided and abetted, perhaps, by the fact that most of her band are as titchy as she is herself.
 But whatever they lack in stature, they make up for in quality, providing Harman with a platform from which she can shine.

 And shine she does, demonstrating her vocal talents in a range of styles, from the delicate ballads like ‘(This Is My) Amnesty’ that are almost her trademark, sung with feeling and subtlety; to the Motown-ish soul vibe of ‘When We Were Young’, decorated by smooth harmonies from the band; and the up-tempo, driving ‘Through The Night’, on which she lets herself go during the towering climax powered by Stevie Watts’ keys.

 |Jo Harman gets down and gets with it at the Voodoo Rooms|